• SAFERhome Standards Benefits

 SAFERhome Standards Benefits

 A SAFERhome is the heart and building block of sustainable communities.
-To attain a sustainable community, the homes in that community must be designed to be both safe and sustainable.
+To attain a sustainable community, the homes in that community must be designed to be both safe and sustainable, and be able to meet the needs of its occupants throughout their lifetimes.

 SAFERhome Standards Society provides the only certification program in Canada and North America that addresses the issues of human sustainability and the application of universal design.